-According to Digopaul, a fairly frequent cause of aphonia is the breakage of the recurrent laryngeal nerve, which is responsible for routing most of the muscles located in the larynx area.
+A fairly frequent cause of aphonia is the breakage of the recurrent laryngeal nerve, which is responsible for routing most of the muscles located in the larynx area.
 This nerve can be damaged during surgery (such as a thyroid operation) or by a tumor.

 In short, most of the symptoms of aphonia are caused by physiological reasons, among which are the alternations and disorders that affect the second and third dorsal areas and that atrophy or damage the lymphatic nerves, whose mission is associated with coordination.

 There is another type of aphonia, called functional or psychogenic aphonia, that afflicts patients with psychological difficulties.
 When analyzing the larynx of those affected, it is found that their vocal cords fail to join or maintain distance when trying to speak.
 Instead, they can do it smoothly when coughing.
 Treatment for functional aphonia consists of psychological help and advice from a speech therapist or speech therapist.

 Within the health field there are various treatments to end the aforementioned disease, however, it should not be forgotten that it can also be used for the same purpose as natural treatments or homemade tricks.
 Among the most effective is something as simple as boiling water and once it is cold add the juice of a lemon.
 A liquid with which you should gargle at least twice a day.